maiku1008/sudoku/README.md

 You can then access the described API via localhost:8080

 ## TODO:
-- Implement [cobra](https://github.com/spf13/cobra) for cli application
-- Use alternative storage for hashes, like [boltdb](https://github.com/boltdb/bolt)
-- Refactor to use a `cmd/` folder
 - Further clean up main code
+- Make file solver concurrent
+- Add validation when passing string or file
+- Look into improving algorithms
+- Give option to use different storage for storing hashes and sudoku objects

 ---